Pleural Diseases (PEARLS)

 ||Light's Criteria is a diagnostic tool used to determine of the cause of a pulmonary effusion; transudate versus exudate.
 This relies on a comparison of the chemistries in the pleural fluid to those in the blood.
 According to Light's criteria, a pleural effusion is likely exudative if at least one of the following exists: The ratio of pleural fluid protein to serum protein is greater than 0.5, the ratio of pleural fluid LDH and serum LDH is greater than 0.6, or the pleural fluid LDH is greater than 0.6 or 2⁄3 times the normal upper limit for serum.

 Light's Criteria Picmonic

-- Primary spontaneous pneumothorax occurs in absence of underlying disease - tall, thin males between 10 and 30 years of age are at greatest risk of primary pneumothorax
+- Primary spontaneous pneumothorax occurs in the absence of underlying disease - tall, thin males between 10 and 30 years of age are at the greatest risk of primary pneumothorax

 - Etiology: Penetrating injury